j-paro/cybersecurity-bootcamp/Unit-13-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because of many reasons.
+It's main advantage is its representation of infrastructure as code (IAC).
+In case configuration needs to be performed again, we're guaranteed to get the same configuration and avoid manual keying errors.
+Also, the Ansible playbook acts as documentation of exactly what was configured for future reference.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._